metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

-- `exact` (String) Exact defines a exact match for a request.This field is not allowed in include match conditions.
+- `exact` (String) Exact defines a exact match for a request.
+This field is not allowed in include match conditions.
 - `header` (Attributes) Header specifies the header condition to match. (see [below for nested schema](#nestedatt--spec--includes--conditions--header))
 - `prefix` (String) Prefix defines a prefix match for a request.
 - `query_parameter` (Attributes) QueryParameter specifies the query parameter condition to match. (see [below for nested schema](#nestedatt--spec--includes--conditions--query_parameter))
-- `regex` (String) Regex defines a regex match for a request.This field is not allowed in include match conditions.
+- `regex` (String) Regex defines a regex match for a request.
+This field is not allowed in include match conditions.

 <a id="nestedatt--spec--includes--conditions--header"></a>
 ### Nested Schema for `spec.includes.conditions.header`

 Required:

 - `name` (String) Name is the name of the header to match against.
-Name is required.Header names are case insensitive.
+Name is required.
+Header names are case insensitive.

 Optional:

-- `contains` (String) Contains specifies a substring that must be present inthe header value.
+- `contains` (String) Contains specifies a substring that must be present in the header value.
 - `exact` (String) Exact specifies a string that the header value must be equal to.
-- `ignore_case` (Boolean) IgnoreCase specifies that string matching should be case insensitive.Note that this has no effect on the Regex parameter.
+- `ignore_case` (Boolean) IgnoreCase specifies that string matching should be case insensitive.
+Note that this has no effect on the Regex parameter.
-- `notcontains` (String) NotContains specifies a substring that must not be presentin the header value.
+- `notcontains` (String) NotContains specifies a substring that must not be present in the header value.
-- `notexact` (String) NoExact specifies a string that the header value must not beequal to.
+- `notexact` (String) NoExact specifies a string that the header value must not be equal to.
 The condition is true if the header has any other value.
-- `notpresent` (Boolean) NotPresent specifies that condition is true when the named headeris not present.
-Note that setting NotPresent to false does notmake the condition true if the named header is present.
+- `notpresent` (Boolean) NotPresent specifies that condition is true when the named header is not present.
+Note that setting NotPresent to false does not make the condition true if the named header is present.
-- `present` (Boolean) Present specifies that condition is true when the named headeris present, regardless of its value.
-Note that setting Presentto false does not make the condition true if the named headeris absent.
+- `present` (Boolean) Present specifies that condition is true when the named header is present, regardless of its value.
+Note that setting Present to false does not make the condition true if the named header is absent.
-- `regex` (String) Regex specifies a regular expression pattern that must match the headervalue.
+- `regex` (String) Regex specifies a regular expression pattern that must match the header value.
-- `treat_missing_as_empty` (Boolean) TreatMissingAsEmpty specifies if the header match rule specified headerdoes not exist, this header value will be treated as empty.
-Defaults to false.Unlike the underlying Envoy implementation this is **only** supported fornegative matches (e.g. NotContains, NotExact).
+- `treat_missing_as_empty` (Boolean) TreatMissingAsEmpty specifies if the header match rule specified header does not exist, this header value will be treated as empty.
+Defaults to false.
+Unlike the underlying Envoy implementation this is **only** supported for negative matches (e.g. NotContains, NotExact).

 <a id="nestedatt--spec--includes--conditions--query_parameter"></a>